francisldn/node-server-db/README.md

 Now copy all the files you have in the `/server/sql` to the `/server/mongo` folder, and refactor your code to switch from SQL to MongoDB.

 Once you have finished, check out [Mongoose](http://mongoosejs.com/) and refactor your code once again to use it as ORM.

+**Note:** when configuring the connection to MongoDB, it is advised to use the IP version of your local machine's address: `127.0.0.1` instead of `localhost`.

 ## 4. Redis